Skip to content

 • Citalopram (Celexa)*

-Prescribing and using medications for depression is not exact science, so there could be some trial and error involved in the process.
-Oftentimes, a change in dosage or a change in medication will be necessary in order to receive the least amount of side effects and the highest symptom reduction.
+Prescribing antidepressants isn’t an exact science, often requiring a trial-and-error approach to find the most effective medication or dosage.
+Oftentimes, a change in dosage or a change in medication will be necessary in order to receive the least amount of antidepressant side effects and the highest symptom reduction.

-In general, antidepressants take approximately 6-8 weeks for full effect and as a result the most common complaint is no change in symptoms when first starting an antidepressant.
+Generally, antidepressants require about 6–8 weeks for full effectiveness.
+Consequently, the most common early complaint is a lack of immediate symptom relief.
 When all goes well, symptoms of depression such as feelings of hopelessness or apathy will be reduced within 6-8 weeks after initiating the medication.

 *These medications have a black box warning, the most serious kind of warning from the FDA for risk of suicidal thoughts and behaviors in certain people.
 Before starting any of these medications, you should talk with your doctor about these risks.